aldeacomputer/aldea-js/docs/tutorial/basics/jig-composability.md

 ## Mixing two potions

-Write a method declaration that recieves a second potion as an argument.
-We'll use the following simple algorithm for mixing the colors:
+Write a method declaration that takes a second potion as an argument.
+We'll use the following simple algorithm to mix the colors:

 ```ts
 export class Potion extends Jig {